SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

     ![](images/StoredProcedureSource.png)

 4. A graphical debugger can be used.
+Add a breakpoint on line 19.

     ![](images/OpenForDebugging.png)

-    *Add a breakpoint on line 19*

     To trigger the breakpoint, call the stored procedure.

     ![](images/CallStoredProcedure.png)